ltfschoen/jekyll-now/_posts/2016-11-25-Building-Apps-React-Redux-ES6.md

     * No dependency/awareness of Redux, Actions, or Stores (easier to reuse)
     * Not specify how Data loaded or mutated
     * Markup

+### Async in Redux
+* i.e. AJAX calls to server to load data via an API on page load

+* Mock API Pattern for client-side apps
+    * Rule of coding to Interface over an Implementation
+    * Benefits
+        * Not reliant on other devs or finalised API to build UI
+        * RAD with fast responses (may mask performance issues but we test against actual API before deployment)
+        * Test how UI performs when calls to API are slow/fast by using `setTimeout` in Mock API to delay responses

+* Flux vs Redux
+    * Flux handles Async API calls in Action
+    * Redux handles Async API calls using Redux Async Middleware Library such as:
+    Note: Redux Actions are Synchronous and return an object
+        * **redux-thunk**
+            * Return Functions (instead of Objects) from Action Creators
+            * **Thunk** wraps async operation in a function
+                * a function that returns a function
+                * a function that wraps an expression to delay its evaluation
+                * a thunk always returns a function that accepts dispatch as parameter
+            * Difficult Testing as must use Mock API without easy hooks to observe individual steps in async flow
+            * Easy to learn

+{% highlight javascript %}
+// i.e. deleteSkill wraps dispatch function so it runs later export function deleteSkill(skillId) {
+    return dispatch => {
+        return SkillApi.deleteSkill(skillId).then(() => {
+            // Call Action Creator (deleteSkill)
+            dispatch(deleteSkill(skillId));
+        }).catch(handleError);
+    }
+}
+{% endhighlight %}

+* Cont'd
+     * Cont'd
+        * **redux-saga**
+            * ES6 Generators used along with an async DSL
+            * Generators handle async operations
+            * Generators are functions that may be paused/resumed later and contain multiple `yield` statements (where generator pauses)
+            * Testing easy as can `assert` on effects that return data (no Mocking required)
+            * Hard to learn and large API and need to understand possible errors
+        * redux-promise (less popular)
+            * Flux standard Actions/promises used to provide clear conventions to async calls
+* Async Libraries for async flows using Redux

+* Thunk to implement Redux flows

 ### TODO